TimofeyTTT/Pig-Dice-Game/README.md

 ### User Requirements.

 to answer the questions:

-vist the following page (https://timofeyttt.github.io/Quizboard/).
+1.vist the following page (https://timofeyttt.github.io/Quizboard/).

-Answer the questions buy selecting an answer for each question using the radio buttons.
+2.Answer the questions buy selecting an answer for each question using the radio buttons.

-And wait for a message to be displayed(score).
+3.And wait for a message to be displayed(score).